Superconducting proximity effect and long-ranged triplets in dirty metallic antiferromagnets

 Here, $\check{\vec j}$ is the matrix current, $\tau_z$ and $\sigma_z$ are Pauli matrices in Nambu- and spin-space, respectively, $\varepsilon$ is energy, $\delta$ is the Dynes parameter, $\tau_\text{imp}$ is the elastic impurity scattering time and $\hat\Delta = \Delta i\tau_y$, under the assumption that the gap parameter $\Delta$ is real.
 The spin-quantization axis is chosen to be parallel to the Néel vector, which is assumed homogeneous within the AFM.
+We let the system be large in the directions parallel to the interface, such that the problem becomes an effective 1D problem.

 The quasiclassical Green's function can be written

 where $\hat g^R$, $\hat g^A$ and $\hat g^K$ are the retarded, advanced and Keldysh Green's functions, respectively.
 In thermal equilibrium, which is assumed here, it is sufficient to solve for $\hat g^R$, since $\hat g^A = -\tau_z(\hat g^R)^\dagger\tau_z$ and $\hat g^K = (\hat g^R - \hat g^A)\tanh(\beta\varepsilon/2)$.